de-centralized-systems/sssmp/docs/Specification.md

-This document is not an official standard; it is published without any warranty for informational purposes and aims to: consolidate community best practices, foster public review as well as contribution and motivate the creation of official standards based on the here provided material.
+This document is not an official standard; it is published without any warranty for informational purposes and aims to: consolidate community best practices, foster public review as well as contribution and motivate the creation of official standards based on the herein provided material.

 Information about the current status of this document, any errata, and how to provide feedback on it may be obtained at [https://github.com/de-centralized-systems/sssmp](https://github.com/de-centralized-systems/sssmp).